 They can go to our website at midtermfix.com, call our toll free number at 1-844-808-3045 or email us at firstname.lastname@example.org.
 They can also like our Facebook page, and follow us on Twitter, Instagram, and Pinterest.

-I’m so grateful to Rebecca for sharing her story with us today.
+(Suzy) I’m so grateful to Rebecca for sharing her story.
 She took a devastating situation and turned it into a business that brings joy and love into the life of others.
-I think she is truly amazing.
-I sent the Birthday Bash care package to my college son for his Birthday this week, and he loved it.
+I think she is amazing!
+I sent the Birthday Bash care package to my college son for his Birthday when he was a college senior, and he loved it.
 He was blown away that the cookies had his name debossed right into them.
 What a phenomenal way to say I love you to your kids!